rickintveld/routines/README.md

 ## Routines

-Execute the following commands to execute a routine or a specific action
+Execute one of the following commands to execute a routine or a specific action

 ```
 yarn morning //['hello', 'telegram', 'whatsapp', 'news', 'forex', 'weather', 'email']